menandmice/micetro_docs/guides/user-manual/acl_object_access.rst

 The excluded role will still be shown in the list, but greyed out and struck through.

 .. information::
   Specific roles cannot be excluded, as they're set on single objects.
-The 'exclude role' function is available to manage object access on a case-by-case basis for general roles.
+The 'exclude role' function is available to manage (restrict) object access on a case-by-case basis for general roles.

 Access inheritance
 ^^^^^^^^^^^^^^^^^^